 4.)
 Call the Online Center (OLC).

-Tell OLC that you need a "Challenge Code", and on request, you must read the Challenge string from the screen.OLC will return a password that you need to type in as the Response.
+Tell the OLC that you need a "Challenge Code", and on request, you must read the challenge string on the screen.
+OLC will return a password that you need to type in as the Response.